Waguy02/NetFlow-Attack-detection/README.md

 ### Part 3: Linear Regression using scikit learn

 - In the notebook `eda_completed.ipynb` add a section Linear Regression
-- Use scikit-learn to predict binary label ie 'Label' feature  (Not 'Attack')
+- Use scikit-learn to predict binary label ie 'Label' feature  (Not 'Attack') using **only** the following features :
+  - MIN_TTL
+  - TCP_WIN_MAX_IN
+  - MAX_IP_PKT_LEN
 - Compare the performance to the other methods.
 - What can you conclude?

+You have to provide a zip file containing all your experiments and the the related code.

 ## Due Date : 08/11/2024